wangell/pleroma-docs/src/hylic/messaging.md

 ## Pure Objects

 Pure objects contain only pure functions and no data members.
-They cannot be instantiated and are access via the Entity name.
+They cannot be instantiated and are accessed via the Entity name.

 ```
 Ɵ HelloWorld